RisingRedstone/RGB-Led-Panel/README.md

 ## Better Brightness
 Okay so the above table is not the best way to set the birhgntess as there are long periods where the LEDs are switched off.
 So I created a brightess table which spaces the LEDs equally.
-The table is in Code/Src/main.c and is stored in the variable BrightnessTimestep.
+The table is in Code/Src/main.c and is stored in the variable *BrightnessTimestep*.

 ## Result